Lacrosse stick: 1980s

+1990s

+The offset head

+On August 18, 1995, Brine filed the patent for the "scooped" head which featured what we now know as offset.
+As shown in the original patent, offset is when sidewall curves in order to form a scoop-like shape.

+On December 5, 1995, Brine filed the patent for the Brine "Edge", it would be the first head to feature an offset design and it quickly began to dominate the playing space.
+The patent for the offset in the Brine Edge was slightly different than original offset patent, it featured sidewalls that extended from a lower point of the base rather than simply curving from the top of the base.

+The creation of offset technology was revolutionary technology for lacrosse heads, it allowed for the ball to sit lower on the axis of the shaft which increased control and feel for the ball.
+Within a few years offset sticks became the norm.
+STX responded to the issue of offset heads by creating their own similar technology known as "Forward Cant".
+STX created both shafts and heads with forward cant.
+The shafts with forward cant would face no issues, the heads however, were similar to Brines offset technology and would face legal issues.

+In 1999, Brine filed a patent infringement against STX for their three offset (or forward cant) heads: the "X2", the "Proton", and the "Octane".
+After trial, it was ruled that STX had willingly infringed on the patent of the Brine Edge and awarded damages in favor of Brine.
+STX was also barred from selling their three offset heads, however the X2 and the Proton would later go on to have other variations made.

 Traditional stick

 A wood lacrosse stick is usually crafted from hickory trees.
 The lacrosse stick is given its shape through steam bending.
 Holes are drilled in the top portion of the head and the sidewall (i.e., the side of the stick head), permitting weaving of string, which is then hardened by dipping them in resin.
 Leather "runners" are strung from the top of the "head" to the "throat" of the stick.
 Then nylon string is woven in to create the pocket.

 The wooden lacrosse stick dates back to the creation of the sport and is still made by craftsmen around the world.
 Though modern lacrosse sticks made of plastic have become the overwhelming choice for contemporary lacrosse players, traditional wooden lacrosse sticks are still commonly used by box lacrosse goaltenders, senior and masters players, and by women's field lacrosse players.
-Wooden sticks are still legal under Canadian Lacrosse Association and NCAA rules but are subject to the same size regulations as modern lacrosse sticks.
+Wooden sticks are still legal under Canadian Lacrosse Association, NCAA, and World Lacrosse rules but are subject to the same size regulations as modern lacrosse sticks.
 The only exception to this is the Western Lacrosse Association, which prohibited the use of wooden sticks by non-goaltenders some years ago.
 The last WLA player to use one was A.J.
 Smith of the Coquitlam Adanacs, c.
 2003–04, who had been grandfathered.